Trace Densities and Algebraic Index Theorems for Sheaves of Formal Cherednik Algebras: Trace densities and hypercohomology

 \subsection{Review of Gelfand-Kazhdan's formal geometry}

-In its essence, none of the material in this subsection is original.
+In its essence, none of the material in this section is original.
+The presentation here repeats almost verbatim the summary of Gelfand-Kazhdan's formal geometry in \cite{Vit19, PhDVit19} where the reader can also find further relevant references on the subject.

 We call the set of points $x$ in $X$ with stabilizer $\Stab(x)=H$ an isotropy type of type $H$ and denote it by $X_H$.
-It is a locally closed not necessarily connected submanifold in $X$ with a canonical inclusion map $j_H^i:X_H^i\hookrightarrow X$.
-As $G$ is finite, its action defines a stratification of $X$ whose strata are the connected components of the isotropy types in $X$.
-For an exposition of stratified spaces we refer to e.g., \cite{OR04}.
-As the restricted tangent bundle $TX|_{X_H}$ of $X$ to the isotropy type $X_H$ is $H$-equivariant, the normal quotient bundle $\pi: \N\to X_H$ is identified with a subbundle of $TX|_{X_H}$ and $TX_H\oplus\N\cong TX|_{X_H}$ where $TX_H$ is the tangent bundle to the isotropy type $X_H$.
+It is a locally closed, not necessarily connected submanifold in $X$.
+Let $I$ be a finite set indexing the connected components of $X_H$.
+Then, for every $i\in I$, we denote by $X_H^i$ the $i$-th connected component of $X_H$ with canonical inclusion map $j_H^i:X_H^i\hookrightarrow X$.
+We denote by $X_i^H$ the unique connected component of the closed fixed point submanifold $X^H$ of $H$ in $X$ with canonical inclusion $j_i^H:X_i^H\hookrightarrow X$ containing the stratum $X_H^i$.
+As $G$ is finite, its action defines a stratification of $X$ whose strata are exactly the connected components of the isotropy types in $X$.
+For an exposition of stratified spaces, we refer the reader, e.g., to \cite{OR04}.

+As the restricted tangent bundle $TX|_{X^H}$ of $X$ to the fixed point submanifold $X^H$ is $H$-equivariant, the normal quotient bundle $\pi: \N\to X^H$ is identified with a subbundle of $TX|_{X^H}$ such that $TX^H\oplus\N\cong TX|_{X^H}$ where $TX^H$ is the tangent bundle to $X^H$.
 As the group action of $G$ is per assumption faithful, the subgroup $H$ acts faithfully on the fibers of $\N$.
-Hence, it can be embedded in $\GL_l(\bb C)$.
-Let $Z$ denote the centralizer of the image the embedding of $H$ in $\GL_l(\bb C)$ and let $\mf{z}$ be its Lie algebra.
+Hence, on each connected component $X_i^H$ of codimension $l$, the subgroup can be embedded in $\GL_l(\bb C)$.
+Let $Z$ denote the centralizer of the image of the embedding of $H$ in $\GL_l(\bb C)$ and let $\mf{z}$ be the corresponding Lie algebra.